How to Use the MACD Indicator

 MACD is an indicator that can help investors estimate trend direction, reversals, and momentum.
 MACD tracks the difference between a fast moving average and a slow moving average for a security’s price.
 Traders use this technical indicator to potentially identify trends, whether they are bullish or bearish.

-moving average is a technical indicator for smoothing out price trends by filtering out the “noise” from random short-term price fluctuations.
+A moving average is a technical indicator for smoothing out price trends by filtering out the “noise” from random short-term price fluctuations.

 Convergence happens when the moving averages move towards each other.